 With the two file managers, you will have to link a cloud service to aid the movements of APKs.
 If you wish, installation of Dropbox or Google Drive can make transfers go seamlessly.
 Or, you can make use of Network Browser for accessing your desired app from a different computer on your network.

 Sideloading is also very effective on Amazon hardware where the Play Store is not accessible.
 As an Amazon Fire TV device owner, head to Settings, choose Device, then Developer options, activate apps from Unknown Sources, and you are getting closer to sideloading applications.
-On Amazon Fire tabs, the exact options are available under Personal, Security
+On Amazon Fire tabs, the exact options are available under Personal, Security, and Advanced in settings.

 As soon as you have informed your phne that you are pleased with installing other application, you still have to move the APK over to your tab or Fire TV device.
 With the Fire TV device, a downloader can be used to locate APK Mirror or Apps2Fire on an Android phone to beam applications to the TV.